Dance Teacher Biographies

-Tap/Ballet, Ballet, East Coast Swing, Waltz & Foxtrot
+Tap/Ballet, Ballet-all levels, East Coast Swing, Waltz & Foxtrot

 Maria began her dance career at Mountlake Terrace Pavilion at the age of three, fell in love with dance, and has been dancing since!
 Her dance background is broad; however she’s devoted to her Croatian folklore.
 Maria began in Vela Luka’s children’s ensemble in 1975, when the ensemble was founded, and was appointed Artistic Director in 1998.
 She has taken the company on tour to Croatia three times and hopes to dance in the homeland again soon.